-Connect Softphone is embedded in the Connect Client and enables agents to answer calls from the Connect queues without using an external phone, landline or mobile.
+Puzzel Softphone is embedded in the Puzzel client and enables agents to answer calls from the Puzzel queues without using an external phone, landline or mobile.

-When Softphone is activated, agents are able to choose «Softphone» in the logon menu in the client.
+When softphone is activated, agents can choose «softphone» in the logon menu in the client.

 Features & Facts

-- Calls to the softphone can be answered manually or with auto answer, in the Connect web client.
+- Calls to the softphone can be answered manually or with auto answer, in the web version of the Agent Application

-- Connect Softphone is only supported using a newer version of Chrome internet browser (version 47 or newer) on desktop devices.
-Softphone is not available in the Connect Desktop Client.
+- Puzzel Softphone is only supported using a newer version of Chrome internet browser (version 47 or newer) on desktop devices.
+Softphone is not available in the desktop version of the Agent Application

 - When in a softphone call, you can enter DTMF tones by activating the softphone keypad (only available when in a conversation)